 It is known that quantum entanglement between localized qubits, used as quantum probes, may be a resource to achieve advantages in quantum metrology \cite{giovannetti2011advances}.
 Here we show that an increase in entanglement between the remote probes, realized by non-localized qubits, improves the quantum estimation.

 Inserting Eq. (\ref{outputstate}) into Eq. (\ref{a8}), we find that the entanglement of the teleported qubits is give by

-As seen in Fig. \ref{conB2}, an increase in the intensity of the magnetic field $ B_{2} $, which can be controlled by Bob, decreases the entanglement between the magnetic sensors.
-It is one of the reasons leading to the decay of QFI with increasing $ B_{2} $, because entanglement between the teleported qubits is an important resource helping Bob to effectively extract the encoded information.
+As seen in Fig. \ref{conB2}, an increase in the intensity of the coupling strength $ B_{2} $, which can be controlled by Bob, decreases the entanglement between the sensors.
+It is one of the reasons leading to the decay of QFI with increasing $ B_{2} $, because entanglement between the teleported qubits is an important resource helping Bob to effectively extract the information encoded into the sensors.

-Moreover, entanglement may decrease abruptly and non-smoothly to zero in a finite time due to applying more intense magnetic field.
-Nevertheless, we find that the QFI is protected from this phenomenon, called the \textit{sudden death}.
-This shows that there are definitely other resources which can even compensate for the lack of the entanglement of remote sensors in the process of magnetometry.
+Moreover, entanglement may decrease abruptly and non-smoothly to zero in a finite time due to applying more strong coupling constant.
+Nevertheless, we find that the QFI is protected from this phenomenon called the \textit{sudden death}.
+This shows that there are definitely other resources which can even compensate for the lack of the entanglement of the sensors in the process of remote sensing.